experimental-design/bofire/docs/domains.md

     outputs=outputs
 )
 ```
 There are applications of domains, where no optimization of an objective is involved (e.g. randomly sampling from the design space).
-In such cases, we do not require to provide an outp
+In such cases, we do not require to provide an output definition.

 Let's now assume we have an additional linear equality constraint and we want to use a custom objective, e.g. a minimization objective for $y$.
 The linear constraint can be defined using the `LinearEqualityConstraint` class
 ```python
 from bofire.data_models.constraints.api import LinearEqualityConstraint